maanikg/maanikg/README.md

 ### 📚 Hi!
 My name is Maanik and I'm a 3rd year Computer Engineering student at the Univerity of Toronto

-I'm very passionate about computer technology and programming, and I love using computers to solve problems.
-I have an avid interest in `artificial intelligence` and `machine learning` and I'm constantly looking to learn new things!
+I'm very passionate about computer technology and programming, and I love using computers to solve problems.<br>
-Check out my work here ⬇️
+More about me and the projects I've worked on at [maanikg.github.io](https://maanikg.github.io).

 📫 I'm currently looking for a internship position starting in summer 2024, so feel free to reach out if you think I'd be a good fit for your team!